 George Mensah Essilfie

-“Hope for the Shackled” was composed in 2018 for the 32 Bright Clouds project and will received its World Premiere in Washington DC on January 24, 2019.
+“Hope for the Shackled” was composed in 2018 for the 32 Bright Clouds project and received its World Premiere in Washington DC on January 24, 2019.
 It is connected to Beethoven’s Sonata no. 16 in G major, Op.31 No. 1.

 The piece is dedicated to those living with psychotic disorders and being physically bound up within faith-based